tycho-mertens/family-circle/README.md

 ## Why I made this

-I made Family Circle because I don't trust WhatsApp and other messaging and location sharing apps with this much of my personal life.
-Location data in particular feels too personal to hand over to a service I have little control over.
+I started Family Circle to build a location-sharing app for my own use, with self-hosting and clear control over how location data is shared.
+I wanted to choose who could see my location and for how long, while running the service on infrastructure I manage.

-The main reason I'm building it is to use it myself for location sharing.
-I wanted something I could run on my own server, with code I could inspect and change, and control over who I share my location with and for how long.
-Having chat in the same app is useful too, but location sharing is what made me want to build it in the first place.
+The project also gives me the flexibility to inspect and adapt the code as my needs change.
+Group chat complements location sharing by keeping everyday communication in the same app.

 ## Demo